sigstore/sigstore-python/README.md

 process](https://github.com/sigstore/.github/blob/main/SECURITY.md).

 ### SLSA Provenance
-This project emits a SLSA provenance on it's release!
+This project emits a SLSA provenance on its release!
 This enables you to verify the integrity of the downloaded artifacts and ensured that the binary's code really comes from this source code.
 To do so, please follow the instructions [here](https://github.com/slsa-framework/slsa-github-generator#verification-of-provenance).